 Every time I go to Europe, I swoon over how well organized the cities are, how good looking the people are, and yes, the heated floors.
 Then I come back to America and sit on my couch, cursing urban sprawl while eating peanut butter out of the jar.
-This time when I return to The States, however, I have decided that there’s no need to romanticize the European lifestyle, because many amazing parts of it can be recreated at home!
+This time when I return to The States, however, I’ve decided that there’s no need to romanticize the European lifestyle because many amazing parts of it can be recreated at home!

-When you don’t eat out, consider your ingredients.
-I used to complain about how I missed fresh French bread, until I realized there was a bakery five minutes from my house.
-Try shopping locally and buying fresh ingredients from specialized stores.
-After walking through adorable open air markets in Greece, I remembered that my town in Arizona also has one every Thursday.
+When you don’t eat out, consider your ingredients carefully.
+I used to complain about how I missed fresh French bread until I realized there’s a bakery five minutes from my house.
+Try shopping locally and buying fresh ingredients from specialty stores.
+After walking through adorable open air markets in Greece, I remembered that my town in Arizona has a farmers’ market every Thursday.

 Enjoy outdoor space

-Another praise I often hear about Europe is that they have beautiful parks.
-Make it a goal to treat outdoor space as prime real estate.
-Space is tight in large cities abroad, so many people savor the ability to sit at an outdoor cafe or walk through a courtyard.
+Something else I often hear praised about Europe is the beautiful parks.
+Make it a goal to treat outdoor space alike the precious boon it is.
+Space is tight in large cities abroad, so many people savor the chance to relax over drinks at an outdoor cafe or walk through a courtyard.

 Alternate modes of transport

-These are my resolutions when I return home.
-I will not slip back into my daily routine, romanticizing my walks down cobblestone streets as a thing of the past.
-I will buy a city bus pass, wake up early for the farmer’s market, and sip espresso instead of ordering it to go.
-I will not drive five minutes in my car to buy jars of peanut butter in bulk.
-I will walk.
-After all, a scrapbook full of pictures of vacations is not as rewarding as an arsenal of new habits to see your hometown with fresh eyes.
+After all, a scrapbook full of pictures of vacations is not nearly as rewarding as an arsenal of new habits and seeing your hometown with fresh eyes.
 Traveling to a different continent is interesting and beautiful, but that does not mean that returning home has to be dull.
-Incorporating your travel experience back into life at home creates a wonderful change in perspective that just might change your life and habits.
+Incorporating your travel experience back into life at home creates a wonderful change in perspective that just might change your life and habits for the better

-Read more about traveling in Europe and cultural experience to have at home:
+Read more about traveling in Europe and cultural experiences you can have stateside below: